 71+ YEARS OLD: REDUCTION PHASE

 If you find yourself with more money than you need, you can afford to take more risk with your net worth if you’d like.
-However, by this age I think you’ve figured out what makes you happy, and making more money likely is not necessary.
+However, by this age I think you’ve figured out what makes you happy.
+Making more money likely is not necessary.
 It’s much more rewarding using your money to help other people instead.

 Obviously everybody’s lives aren’t going to go according to plan or follow my various life stage descriptions.
 Some may find themselves long term unemployed during their supposed high earning years.
 Others might have hit the jack pot earlier and decided to de-risk because they’re completely satisfied with what they have.

-2013 should be considered an anomaly never to be experienced again.
-I certainly hope we do see another 30% increase in stocks coupled with a double digit rise in real estate values, but I don’t recommend baking such numbers into your retirement pro forma calculations.
+The global pandemic should be considered an anomaly never to be experienced again.
+At least real estate and stocks did well during a global pandemic.
+But I don’t recommend baking such numbers into your retirement pro forma calculations.
 It’s much better to be conservative and end up with too much than come up short when you are no longer capable of working.